July 27 2020, updated March 10 2022

 The Deniliquin & District Historical Society has posted an image from 1941 of the town from the air.

-There was no Hardinge St Oval in 1941 and if the Rovers existed back then they wouldn’t of had played at Jubilee Park in 1941 as there are no ovals or netball courts there.
+There was no Hardinge St Oval in 1941 and if the Rovers existed back then they wouldn’t of had played at then Jubilee Park as there are no ovals or netball courts there and there wouldn’t be any until after the second world war.

-South School did not exist in 1941, it’s location appears to be empty on the 1941 image and chances are if you live around the sides of the school, your house doesn’t exist yet.
+South School did not exist in 1941, it was empty land back then and chances are if you live around the sides of the school then you may find that your house came into existence well after 1941.

-Tattersall’s Hotel is visible on the 1941 map along with its still standing stables and so is the Royal Hotel as well as the School of Arts building and the Lyceum Theatre which is where the Regent Theatre ended up after a couple of decades at Town Hall.
+Tattersall’s Hotel is visible on the 1941 map along with its still standing stables and so is the Royal Hotel as well as the School of Arts building and the Lyceum Theatre (aka Lyceum Hall) which is where the Regent Theatre ended up being built at after a couple of decades at Town Hall.

 Regent Theatre of course is now the Baptist Church.